claireannewest/gDDA/README.md

 ### A single scattering calculation
 To run a single scattering calculation, see the template files in the folder `single_calculation`.
 * Step 1: Create input files.
 The file `make_sphere.py` will create a shape file of a nanosphere.
-To make the shape file, run `python make_sphere.py -w -l <lattice spacing> -r <radius in nm>`.
-This will create the file `shape.dat` which will be compatible with DDSCAT.
-To verify your shape, you can plot the shape via `python make_sphere.py -p` which will plot the shape file.
+This will create the file `shape.dat` which will be compatible with DDA.

 * Step 2: Create parameter files.
 Edit the file `ddscat.par` according to the normal methods defined in Draine's User Guide.
 The only modifications are to lines 28 - 31, which specify the Gaussian beam parameters.
 * Step 3: Run the script.